History of biological warfare: Postwar period

-Considerable research into BW was undertaken throughout the Cold War era by the US, UK and USSR, and probably other major nations as well, although it is generally believed that such weapons were never used.
+Considerable research into BW was undertaken throughout the Cold War era by the U.S., UK and USSR, and probably other major nations as well, although it is generally believed that such weapons were never used.

 In Britain, the 1950s saw the weaponization of plague, brucellosis, tularemia and later equine encephalomyelitis and vaccinia viruses.
 Trial tests at sea were carried out including Operation Cauldron off Stornoway in 1952.
 The programme was cancelled in 1956, when the British government unilaterally renounced the use of biological and chemical weapons.

 The United States initiated its weaponization efforts with disease vectors in 1953, focused on Plague-fleas, EEE-mosquitoes, and yellow fever – mosquitoes (OJ-AP).
-However, US medical scientists in occupied Japan undertook extensive research on insect vectors, with the assistance of former Unit 731 staff, as early as 1946.
+However, U.S. medical scientists in occupied Japan undertook extensive research on insect vectors, with the assistance of former Unit 731 staff, as early as 1946.

 The United States Army Chemical Corps then initiated a crash program to weaponize anthrax (N) in the E61 1/2-lb hour-glass bomblet.
 Though the program was successful in meeting its development goals, the lack of validation on the infectivity of anthrax stalled standardization.
 The United States Air Force was also unsatisfied with the operational qualities of the M114/US bursting bomblet and labeled it an interim item until the Chemical Corps could deliver a superior weapon.

-Around 1950 the Chemical Corps also initiated a program to weaponize tularemia (UL).
+Around 1950, the Chemical Corps also initiated a program to weaponize tularemia (UL).
 Shortly after the E61/N failed to make standardization, tularemia was standardized in the 3.4" M143 bursting spherical bomblet.
 This was intended for delivery by the MGM-29 Sergeant missile warhead and could produce 50% infection over a 7 sqmi area.
 Although tularemia is treatable by antibiotics, treatment does not shorten the course of the disease.
-US conscientious objectors were used as consenting test subjects for tularemia in a program known as Operation Whitecoat.
-There were also many unpublicized tests carried out in public places with bio-agent simulants during the Cold War.
+U.S. conscientious objectors were used as consenting test subjects for tularemia in a program known as Operation Whitecoat.
+There were also many unpublicized tests carried out in public places with bioagent simulants during the Cold War.

 E120 biological bomblet, developed before the U.S. signed the Biological and Toxic Weapons Convention.

 In addition to the use of bursting bomblets for creating biological aerosols, the Chemical Corps started investigating aerosol-generating bomblets in the 1950s.
-The E99 was the first workable design, but was too complex to be manufactured.
-By the late 1950s the 4.5" E120 spraying spherical bomblet was developed; a B-47 bomber with a SUU-24/A dispenser could infect 50% or more of the population of a 16 sqmi area with tularemia with the E120.
+The E99 was the first workable design but was too complex to be manufactured.
+By the late 1950s, the 4.5" E120 spraying spherical bomblet was developed; a B-47 bomber with a SUU-24/A dispenser could infect 50% or more of the population of a 16 sqmi area with tularemia with the E120.
 The E120 was later superseded by dry-type agents.

 Dry-type biologicals resemble talcum powder, and can be disseminated as aerosols using gas expulsion devices instead of a burster or complex sprayer.
 The Chemical Corps developed Flettner rotor bomblets and later triangular bomblets for wider coverage due to improved glide angles over Magnus-lift spherical bomblets.
 Weapons of this type were in advanced development by the time the program ended.